-Grace Capel specialises in immigration and asylum and related public law.
-She is regularly instructed in matters before the High Court, Upper Tribunal and First Tier Tribunal, both as sole and led junior.
+Grace specialises in immigration, asylum and related public law.
+She is instructed in a diverse range of cases before the Administrative Court, Upper Tribunal and First Tier Tribunal, both as sole and led junior.

-Grace acts in all areas of immigration and asylum law including the Refugee Convention, the European Convention on Human Rights, European Economic Area law, nationality law, detention and bail, removal and deportation, and the Immigration Rules (including entry clearance).
+Grace acts in all areas of immigration and asylum law including the Refugee Convention, the European Convention on Human Rights, EEA law, nationality law, removal and deportation, and the Immigration Rules (including entry clearance).

 MA v Secretary of State for the Home Department